karatelabs/karate/README.md

 And param anotherKey = someVariable
 ```
 ## `header`
+One nice thing about the `header` keyword is that it 'persists' for the duration of the `Scenario:`.
+So if you want the same header to be sent for all HTTP requests, just set the header once and all HTTP requests made after that point would have that header.
+And if you do this within a `Background:` section, it would apply to all `Scenario:` sections within the `*.feature` file.

 You can even use functions or expressions:
 ```cucumber
 Given header Authorization = myAuthFunction()